FedDCT: A Dynamic Cross-Tier Federated Learning Framework in Wireless Networks: Conclusion

-The research was supported in part by the National Natural Science Foundation of China (Nos.
-62166004,U21A20474), the Guangxi Science and Technology Major Project (No. AA22068070), the Basic Ability Enhancement Program for Young and Middle-aged Teachers of Guangxi (No.2022KY0057 ), the Key Lab of Education Blockchain and Intelligent Technology, the Center for Applied Mathematics of Guangxi, the Guangxi "Bagui Scholar" Teams for Innovation and Research Project, the Guangxi Talent Highland Project of Big Data Intelligence and Application, the Guangxi Collaborative Center of Multisource Information Integration and Intelligent Processing.
+The research was supported in part by the Guangxi Science and Technology Major Project (No. AA22068070), the National Natural Science Foundation of China (Nos.
+62166004,U21A20474), the Basic Ability Enhancement Program for Young and Middle-aged Teachers of Guangxi (No.2022KY0057, 2023KY0062), Innovation Project of Guangxi Graduate Education (Nos.
+XYCBZ2024025). \end{credits}